The mission of The Seattle Garden Club is to

 - Fragrance Garden at University of Washington Botanic Gardens

-Completed Grant Request forms must be received by November 1st!
-Please Note: Deadline Updated!
+GRANT APPLICATION: Completed Grant Request forms must be received by December 1st for the following year funding round.
+Please Note: this is the updated deadline!

 Rainier Beach Urban Farm & Wetlands